cujojs/rest/docs/mime.md

 registry.register('application/vnd.numbers', numberConverter);
 ```

-Converters registered within the registered will be available to all consumers of the registry.
+Converters registered within the registry will be available to all consumers of the registry.
 If a custom converter needs to be installed to override a well known MIME type, or different parts of the application need different converters for the same MIME type, a child registry should be used instead.
 The custom registry can be provided to the mime interceptor to override using the main registry.

 ```javascript
 childRegistry = registry.child();